The Tool Club

 The price of a kit includes the cost of collecting the donated tools, of sorting and refurbishing, and assembling into individual tool kits.
 Finally, the cost of shipping the tool kits to Africa and transporting them to our local in-country distribution centre.

-To be honest, it is actually very hard to estimate this figure, as shipping costs vary from country to country, and we never know how many tools we might need to purchase to make up for shortages.
+It is actually very hard to estimate this figure, as shipping costs vary from country to country, and we never know how many tools we might need to purchase to make up for shortages.
 So, we have done our best to be accurate and honest in the above figures, and are confident over a course of a year that they are relatively accurate for the vast number of kits we send out.

 What goes into a tool kit?